Blog

 Key Points:

 • While Slack improves communication and productivity, it can also be a breeding ground for data breaches.
-Sensitive information like passwords and credit card details can be easily shared accidentally or through hacking.
+Sensitive information like passwords, credit card numbers and bank account details can be easily shared accidentally.

 • The vast amount of data stored indefinitely, weak encryption, and easy integration with third-party apps make Slack a target for hackers.
 Leaked credentials and phishing attacks are common threats.